 As of the date of this filing, we have outstanding indebtedness of \$25 million pursuant to our bridge loan from Farallon.
-We expect, in the future, to borrow from and issue senior debt securities to banks, insurance companies, and other lenders, including pursuant to a warehouse facility.
-In addition, we expect to pursue financing from the SBA under its SBIC program.
+In October, we drew \$5 million pursuant to the Citigroup Facility.
+We expect, in the future, to borrow from and issue senior debt securities to banks, insurance companies, and other lenders, including additional borrowings pursuant to the Citigroup Facility.
+In addition, we are pursuing financing from the SBA under its SBIC program.